 Exploring Windsor like Meghan and Harry

 The town of Windsor is a lively, thriving village, with restaurants and shops lining its charming streets.
 It’s quite a busy place, and has a bit too many American shops for our taste.
 T.K.
 Maxx?
 Still, it’s fun to walk about with the locals, and taste some English food or Thai treats or fast food — it’s all available.
 For a real indoctrination into English cuisine, visit the Royal Farms Windsor Farm Shop, which sells the bounty: produce, meats and poultry from the local royal farms.

 For coffee and simple breakfast or lunch, try Cinnamon Cafe, in the Old Ticket Hall in the Windsor Royal Station, an open air walkway just down from the street that encircles the castle.
 For decent Italian food, try to find Sebastian’s Italian, located on a quiet side street down the hill.

-Getting to Windsor and Planning your Visit
+Planning your Windsor Visit

 Getting to Windsor is easy at any time of year.
 There is frequent train service connecting Windsor to Paddington Station in Central London, and the trip takes about 90 minutes.

 You can plan to see the Changing the Guard ceremony taking place on Tuesday, Thursday and Saturdays at 11am, but the schedule is subject to change; check online.
 These are the soldiers who guard the Royal Family and kids will love their precision marching.